-SANTIAGO – This week, Chile’s former president Michelle Bachelet moved to Washington, United States, to receive an award from the National Geographic, through the Pristine Seas project, for the environmental policies promoted during her administration.
+SANTIAGO – This week Chile’s former president Michelle Bachelet travelled to Washington, United States, to receive an award from the National Geographic, through the Pristine Seas project, for the environmental policies promoted during her administration.

 Through its website, Nat Geo affirmed that the former president “is a world leader that implemented bold conservation initiatives.”

 “In 2017, inspired by the work of the Pristine Seas project, she led her government to create three large marine protected areas “: one near the Juan Fernández Archipelago, another near Cape Horn and the third near the Desventuradas Islands.

 Great evening at @NatGeo last night celebrating heroes as @NG_PristineSeas & Explorer @Enric_Sala celebrates & honors the extraordinary contributions of Michelle Bachelet, former President of Chile.
 She and her team are an inspiration to us all. pic.twitter.com/U38qiICOzv

 The President of the Board of Directors of The National Geographic Society, Jean Case, affirmed through Twitter that the event was aimed at celebrating and distinguishing “the extraordinary contributions of Michelle Bachelet (…).
 She and her team are an inspiration to all of us.”

 Ina video message shared on Twitter, the “excited” Ms. Bachelet said: “We demonstrate that it is not necessary to be a rich country to promote an environmental agenda that makes a difference.”